scds/ArcGIS-Pro/lessons/lesson1.md

 - Open the ArcGIS Pro application.
 - To keep signed in, and prevent you from having to enter your credentials each time you start the application, check the "Sign in automatically" box.
 - Enter your ArcGIS credentials and click Sign In.

+{: .highlight }
+Important note: The ArcGIS username and password are separate from your MacID and password.

 <img src="img/Signing_In.PNG" alt="ArcGIS pro sign in window" width="50%">